d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 Another way to cast the state of affairs is that the most important part of the pipeline was the representation.
 And up until 2012 the representation was calculated mostly mechanically.
-In fact, engineering a new set of feature functions, improving results, and writing up the method was a prominent genre of paper.
+In fact, engineering a new set of feature functions, improving results, and writing up the method all featured prominently in papers.
 SIFT :cite:`Lowe.2004`,
 SURF :cite:`Bay.Tuytelaars.Van-Gool.2006`,
 HOG (histograms of oriented gradient) :cite:`Dalal.Triggs.2005`,